How To Make The Right Choice for the Forex Affiliates

 You’ll get a lower CPA and a lower revenue share, BUT you’ll have both components.
 Instant commission as soon as your referrals make their FTD plus lifetime cycle for all their generated trader fees.

 Hybrid affiliate schemes have gained in popularity over the years.
-Anecdotal evidence points to the parallel rise of social media as one of the main reasons for this increase in popularity.
-Having a strong presence on social media is usually a sign of building engagement, and the more engagement you can create with your referrals, the more involved you can be in their trading.
+Anecdotal evidence points to the parallel rise of social media as one of the main reasons for this popularity increase.
+Having a strong presence on social media is usually a sign of building engagement.
+And the more engagement you can create with your referrals, the more involved you can be in their trading.

 Social media alone, though, can’t account for the rise in popularity of hybrid affiliate plans.
 More disposable income is another possibility, as is the tremendous increase in mobile trading.
 More people with more opportunities to trade usually means the lifetime value is increasing.
 This increased lifetime value usually means higher generated trader fees and higher affiliate commissions.